 Best Oahu Activity

-Kualoa means “long back.” and the land and name fit with its massive mountain range.
-Established in 1850 and known as a sacred place. residence of kings, training ground for royalty, sanctuary and refuge.
+Kualoa means “long back,” and the land and name fit with its massive mountain range.
+Established in 1850 and known as a sacred place, it was a residence of kings, training ground for royalty, a sanctuary and refuge.

 Before you consider a luau anywhere, I’d suggest the Legends of Kualoa.
 This dinner show is an all-Hawaiian performance with hula kahiko and sounds of old Hawaii.
 The leader beats an ipu (gourd) and chants that take you through ancient customs of the people and land.
 This is traditional all the way.
 An added bonus, food is very good.

 For me, Kualoa is a not-to-miss activity.
 Check out its website at www.kualoa.com.
 Kualoa does offer round trip transportation from Waikiki.

 - Hours:Sun - Sat 7:30am - 5:30pm